Konto343/zanl_wiki/docs/items/blood_birth.md

 src='/items/bb.png' title='Modern Logo'>
 {{</html>}}

-# Origin:
+## Name origin:
-"Blood" is based off how much blood Bex has removed from his victims.
-"Birth" is based on the day he was announced as the next Death in the story.
+The name is supposed to depict the silent "birth" of the new and last Death in the story.